Skip to main content Skip to main navigation Skip to search

 Indicator 1.2b The status of forest dwelling species at risk of not maintaining viable breeding populations, as determined by legislation or scientific assessment (2024) - updated October 2024.

-Indicator 1.2c Representative species from a range of habitats monitored at scales relevant to regional forest management (2018) - to be updated in 2025.
+Indicator 1.2c Representative species from a range of habitats monitored at scales relevant to regional forest management (2025) - updated December 2025.

 Indicator 1.3a Forest associated species at risk from isolation and the loss of genetic variation, and conservation efforts for those species (2024) - updated October 2024.